 It has come to our attention that installing the RGB bypass amp may cause some games to lose the top few scanlines from the picture.
 Below is an example of this phenomenon.
 Click on the picture to enlarge it.

 The issue only affects a small number of games.
 We believe this is an acceptable trade-off for improved picture quality.
-We are always actively researching and improving our mods and should a fix appear for this issue we will incorporate it into our work.
+We are always actively researching and improving our upgrades and should a fix appear for this issue we will incorporate it into our work.

 Based on an open source design by Borti4938.
 Interested in building your own?
 Check out the Github page here.